-Plates are tied together in a plate pack with each plate sealed to the next by means of a gasket or a laser-weld.
+Plates are bolted together in a plate pack with each plate sealed to the next by means of a gasket or a laser-weld.
 Plate and Gasket materials are carefully selected for the application in which the Heat Exchanger will operate.

-Brazed plate heat exchangers consist of a number of thin, acid resistant plates, precision stamped and assembled as a unit.
+Brazed plate heat exchangers consist of a number of thin (0.3mm), stainless steel plates, precision stamped and assembled as a unit.
 The plate pack, assembled with two end plates and connections, is vacuum brazed at extremely high temperatures providing a permanently sealed heat exchanger.
 The brazing ins mostly used with a copper alloy but in some instances, where copper is not allowed, nickel can be used as a brazing material.

 This results in an efficient unit which gives a space and weight saving of up to 80% compared with a tube heat exchanger.
 These plate heat exchangers are suitable for applications requiring high temperatures and pressures.
 Brazed plate heat exchangers do not contain rubber gaskets and can therefore operate continuously at extreme temperatures from -180°C to 200°C with operating pressures as high as 30 bar.
 Applications where these heat exchangers are an effective solution include heating and ventilation (for solar heating and air-conditioning units), heat pumps, heat recovery, and hydraulic oil units.